Winner of the 2017 Robert Kroetsch Award for Innovative Poetry

 Shazia Hafiz Ramji was a finalist for the 2018 Alberta Magazine Awards, received the 2017 Robert Kroetsch Award for Innovative Poetry, and was a finalist for the 2016 National Magazine Awards.
 Her writing has appeared in Quill & Quire, Canadian Literature, The Puritan, and Metatron’s ALPHA and OMEGA.
 She lives in Vancouver where she works as an editor and teaches creative writing.
 She is at work on a book of stories and a second book of poems.

 “Port of Being by Shazia Hafiz Ramji, is a revelation: one that reveals the surface beneath the surface, and the uncertain in the overdetermined.
 If the city is a machine of social sublimation, then these poems are the glint of its gears.
-Ramji demonstrates with devastating energy how form (and/or your soul) is infrastructure.
+Ramji demonstrates with devastating energy how form is infrastructure.
 You could drown in the static of our times, or you could traverse it like an ocean.
-Port of Being is an ingenious manual, in verse, for how to do the latter.” – Wayde Compton
+Port of Being is an ingenious manual, in verse, for how to do the latter.”—Wayde Compton, author of The Outer Harbour and 2017 judge of the Robert Kroetsch Award for Innovative Poetry